Fresh logo

 “I never really thought too much about the risks and I lost count of how many times I tried to quit.
 It’s not that you love smoking – it’s that you need that cigarette.
 You tell yourself you can’t cope without it.

 “It’s not even like I didn’t see loved ones suffer.
 My dad got chronic obstructive pulmonary disease (COPD) – which means he couldn’t walk far on his own and needed a breathing apparatus – so I knew I needed to stop but I just couldn’t.
-To see such a strong man deteriorate like that, it was horrendous.
+To see such a strong man deteriorate like that was horrendous.

 “When I was diagnosed with early-stage laryngeal cancer, I was devastated.
 But once I got the all clear I started a few months later due to stress.
 I just needed something to help me get through a tough time.